“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 “It’s not that, Chaos,” she says.
 “I have… you know of realmancy, don’t you?”

-Chaos hums.
+Chaos squints at the sudden serious look about her face.
 “I do.
 A rather dangerous magic for the unprepared and too-sane.”

 She nods in agreement.
 “What if I told you I’ve been using realmancy to find books?”

 His eyes slant with intrigue, uncertain if what she’s doing is genius, taboo, or both.
-“Books that do not yet exist would certain give you some… privileged information, were they of an accurate enough variety.
-Have you actually be able to do it?”
+“Books that do not yet exist would certainly give you some… privileged information, were they of an accurate enough variety.
+Have you actually been able to do it?”

 She nods, and with the loosest gaze he’s ever seen her have, she addresses him with her eyes.
 “It’s going to be an exciting few centuries,” she says.